 Q4.
-If different particles of A had different masses, just like different particles of sand are different, would the number of particles in any 100 g sample of A be always the same or different?
+In a handful of sand, all particles seem to be of the same size.
+But if we observe closely, each particle is different in shape and size.
+If different particles of A had different masses (like sand) would the number of particles in any 100 g sample of A be always the same or different?
 Explain.